Chat

 July in Sicily

 July celebrates the heart of summer, with temperatures often exceeding 30°C, sometimes reaching up to 40°C. Humidity can be high, especially in coastal areas.
+Do not miss the performances in the ancient Greek Theatre of Siracusa.

 The Feast of Santa Rosalia on July 14th is one of the most important religious celebrations in Palermo, celebrated with a large procession, shows, music, and fireworks in honour of the city's patron saint.